A guide to fully enjoy New Years in Paris, the City of Light

 A few things to remember about new years in France—get ready to pucker up, because tradition states that everyone gives everyone else kisses on the cheek at the stroke of midnight.
 Dress up and get ready to have a very memorable New Year celebration.

-Plan your Parisian New Years adventure right now at Trekeffect!
+Plan your Parisian New Years adventure right now with Trekeffect!

 Share Your Travel Experiences With Us